 - 2) Contract individually with a licensed trash hauler for pick up

 Recycling in Big Stone County is also handled by Waste Management of Central Minnesota.
 They are contracted by the county to collect and process recyclables.
 In October, 2008, they switched over to a "single-stream" recycling program which means that sorting is no longer necessary since it is mechanically sorted at the Material Recovery Facility in the Twin Cities.
-Waste Management provides 96 gallon roll-out totes to curbside residents in all the municipalities except Barry and pick up every other week as indicated by the gold weeks on the 2011 Curbside Collection Schedule.
+Waste Management provides 96 gallon roll-out totes to curbside residents in all the municipalities except Barry and pick up every other week as indicated in the schedules below.
 Totes are also provided at a drop-off site in each of the municipalities for rural county residents who don’t have access to curbside service.
 The County also contracts with Waste Management for commercial recycling services.
 Any business interested in utilizing this service should contact the regional representative from Waste Management at 763-780-6418.
+Although recycling has been simplified with single sort, there is still a right and wrong way to do it.
+Waste Management encourages people to visit http://recycleoftenrecycleright.com/ to learn more about recycling.

 Where does my recycling go?